-• PHY302 Nuclear Physics and Astrophysics: sole module organiser since 2006
+• PHY5302 Nuclear Physics and Astrophysics: module organiser 2006-2014

-Level 5 core module: 3 lectures/week and exercise classes, 113 students (2012/13)
+Level 5 core module: 3 lectures/week and exercise classes, 140 students (2013/14)

 Assessment: in-class debate, coursework, two exams

 Within the school I have pioneered the regular use of an electronic voting system in lectures, video recordings and pod-casts of all lectures, and introduced the use of invited external lecturers in teaching this module including an NHS radiologist, a fusion plasma physicist and an international nuclear security analyst.
 These innovations have resulted in high student feedback - 93% in 2012/13.